Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

+Compared with results from \cite{Yao2022} where the Hall anomaly is reported in the finite-field A phase, the Hall anomaly from our Hall conductivity data is found in a much larger temperature range and a distinct magnetic field range.
+In addition to a different measurement geometry (different current and field direction), the measurements are done on two different samples with better crystal quality (as demonstrated by heat capacity \cite{Zhang2022} and quantum oscillations data (SI Figs. 7-8)).
+In addition, the differences in the quantum oscillation frequencies and Hall resistivity indicate that the Fermi energy in our samples is lower than in the samples from \cite{Yao2022}.

-The contour map of the AHE contribution in SmAlSi [Fig. \ref{fig:3}(e)] shows a striking resemblance to that in GdPtBi~\cite{Suzuki2016}.
+The contour map of the AHE contribution in SmAlSi [Fig. \ref{fig:4}(a)] shows a striking resemblance to that in GdPtBi \cite{Suzuki2016}.
 Weyl nodes are expected to play an important role in both systems.
 Nevertheless, the mechanisms for the formation of the Weyl nodes are quite different.
 The electronic structure of GdPtBi in zero field does not feature any Weyl nodes.
 Under a finite field, Weyl nodes form due to the field-induced Zeeman splitting combined with the effect of AFM exchange field.
+Recently, an AHE with an amplitude much larger than GdPtBi was discovered in TbPdBi \cite{Zhu2023}.
+The study proposed a crossover from a Berry phase cancellation in the AFM/PM state to a half-topological state with large non-zero Berry curvature (hosted by anti-crossing points) in the FM state based on the band structure calculation \cite{Zhu2023}.
+The Berry curvature in the reciprocal space is responsible for the AHE in both compounds.
+The formation of the anti-crossing points in TbPdBi is similar to the Weyl points in GdPtBi: exchange field of the RE ions in the corresponding compounds.
 In contrast, the Weyl nodes in SmAlSi exist even at zero field above $T_N$, due to {\it I} breaking and SOC.

 The AHE in SmAlSi is also significantly different from that in $\mathrm{Mn_3(Ge,Sn)}$.
-In the latter, AHE is observed below the ordering temperature while the former, it persists above $T_N$.
-At H = 0, the AHE is zero in SmAlSi and nonzero in $\mathrm{Mn_3(Ge,Sn)}$.
+In the latter, AHE is observed below the ordering temperature while in the former, it persists well above $T_N$.
+At H = 0, the AHE is zero in SmAlSi and non-zero in $\mathrm{Mn_3(Ge,Sn)}$.
 These differences highlight the importance of the magnetic order in $\mathrm{Mn_3(Ge,Sn)}$ to induce the AHE, which spontaneously breaks {\it T}, while in SmAlSi, it is the magnetic field that breaks {\it T}.

-In addition to the AHE, the non-zero scalar spin chirality (non-coplanar spin texture) could generate THE \cite{Tokura2021}.
-However, the non-coplanar magnetic structure is absent in the PM state of SmAlSi, where large AHE is observed.
-This suggests that the magnetic structure could not be solely responsible for the AHE in SmAlSi.